Sitting Too Much? 5 Seated Stretches

-Your hip muscles can easily tighten, causing limited flexibility.
-Stretching this area reduces your risk of injury while playing sports, working out or engaging in other daily activities.
+Your hip muscles can easily tighten, limiting your flexibility.
+Stretching this area reduces your risk of injury while in daily activities, playing sports or working out.

 - Sitting in your chair, cross your right ankle just above your left knee.

 - Use your right hand to gently press your right knee, feeling the stretch through the hip.

 - Maintaining this position, lean forward while keeping a flat spine and relaxed shoulders.
 Inhale and exhale as you feel your body melt deeper into the stretch.

 - Hold for 20 to 30 seconds, then slowly sit up straight and place your right foot back on the ground.
 Repeat on the other side.